benckx/ouistiti/README.md

 Default key mappings can be overridden.

-The library is designed with the floor sitting in the XY plane, assuming it makes more sense to program your characters, units, buildings, etc. on a XY tiled grid.
+The library is designed with the floor sitting in the XY plane, assuming it makes sense to program your game characters, units, buildings, etc. on a XY tiled grid.

 # Usage